 The cattleya trianae orchid, also known as “May flower” or “May lily”, is Colombia’s national flower since 1936.
 Its name honors Colombian naturalist Jose Jeronimo Triana, and it’s typical of tempered heights (between 1000 and 2000 meters above sea level and 17-24º C.).

-The palma de cera (wax palm) grows in the Cocora Valley, in the Quindio province, a department of the Café Triangle.
+The palma de cera (wax palm) grows in the Cocora Valley, in the Quindio province, a department of the Coffee Cultural Landscape.
 Its main features are its strength, longevity and size, since it reaches heights of seventy meters.

 Wax palm in Quindío /Pic. paulhs